 Explaining TRIR and Why It's Important At RedGuard, we take safety seriously, even down to saying that safety is in our culture.
 One of the ways we measure that is our TRIR, or Total Recordable Incident Rate.
+This blog post was originally published in 2018, but has since been updated with current numbers.
 As a manufacturer of blast-resistant buildings, it makes sense that knowing our safety rating would also be important to our customers.
 After all, if a company won't share their safety rating and they make a product designed to keep you safe, you're already starting on the wrong foot.
 So, as you can imagine, "What's your safety rating?" is a question our team gets asked fairly often.
 Here's how we approach that.

 Wichita, Kan. – Following an onsite evaluation of their Production Center and interviews with team members on December 6, RedGuard has been awarded a gold certificate from SafeStart, a behavioral-based safety training program proven to successfully reduce workforce injuries.
 The gold status celebrates RedGuard’s safety success based on achieving milestones for training, sustainability and integration of the program into the workplace.